avalus/rulebase/CONTRIBUTING.md

 A: Yes!
 Improvements to existing rules are welcome.
 Submit a PR with clear explanations of your changes.

 **Q: How do I handle rule dependencies?**
-A: Document all dependencies clearly in your README and consider including installation scripts.
+A: Document all dependencies clearly in your README and consider including installation instructions.

 ## 🎉 Welcome to the Community!

 We're excited to have you contribute to Rulebase!
-Your rules and improvements help thousands of developers worldwide build better AI agents and workflows.
+Your rules and improvements help thousands of developers worldwide building better solutions using AI agents and workflows.

 **Ready to contribute?** Start by exploring existing rules, then share your own amazing creations! 🚀